14. Temperance

 Planetary:

-Temperance is ruled by Jupiter, the philosophical expander, life coach of the solar system, and eternal optimist with a passport full of spiritual stamps.
+Temperance is guided by Jupiter, the planet of growth and optimism, and serves as a mentor for our life's journey.
 Jupiter’s influence is about meaning.
 What have your recent experiences taught you?
-Can you look at the big picture without getting lost in details?
-Jupiter updates your lens to panoramic and dilates your worldview.
-The question it asks: how can your integration serve not only you, but others too?
+Can you look at the bigger picture without getting lost in details?
+Jupiter updates your lens to panoramic and dilates your worldview to enquire how integration can serve not only you, but others too?

 Natal House(s):

 Temperance resonates with the Ninth House, the zone of higher learning, long-distance journeys (both literal and existential), and the beliefs that shape your choices.
-This house wants the questions refined.
-What are you aiming for now, and is it based on an old map and beliefs?
+This house wants to know what you are aiming for now, and is that based on outdated beliefs?
 Its opposite, the Third House, keeps things local and immediate.
-Together they say: integrate the internal and the external, the belief and the practice, the theory and the lived experience.
+Connect what’s inside with what’s outside, align beliefs with actions, and combine ideas with real-life experiences.

 Astrological Sign(s):